AlanXia0118/MNIST_DIY/README.md

 # Predicting
 A pre-trained model is provided in  `My_mnist_model`  for you to implement recognition directly.
-The model take as input arbitrary size of your own pictures(e.g. /tmp/number_1.jpg) with hand-written digits, utilizing high-level Tensorflow module `tf.estimator` to restore check points before.
+The model takes as input arbitrary size of your own pictures(e.g. /tmp/number_1.jpg) with hand-written digits, utilizing high-level Tensorflow module `tf.estimator` to restore check points before.
 APIs of Opencv3 are used to pre-process the image.
 To start prediction, run the following comman:<br>
 ```
 python Read_Predict_mnist.py